Norway House Residential School

 Dates of Operation

-Operated by the Methodist Missionary Society and, after 1925, by the Board of Home Missions of the United Church.
+Operated by the Missionary Society of the Methodist Church (Canada), and, after 1925, by the Board of Home Missions of the United Church.

 We spent many hours out-of-school with the children—planning and carrying out special events, teaching Sunday school, leading groups such as Mission Band, Explorers, and C.G.I.T.
 [Canadian Girls in Training].
 We took turns leading morning chapel.
 I loved taking the children on field trips in the surrounding bush—they taught me so much about the environment that was so familiar to them.
 Often we built a fire and toasted marshmallows.—Margaret Anne Reid recalls her two years as a young teacher at Norway House.